BenSturgeon/word_2_vec/explore_word2vec.md

 The biggest challenge for me in building this was getting the vector dimensions right for matrix multiplication.
 Learning to respect that process and approach it slowly was valuable.

+The original repo can be found at https://github.com/BenSturgeon/word_2_vec

 ```python